 Welcome to Trips Database Bureau

-TDB will be holding its 2016 Annual General Meeting at the Wellington 2016 TDB Seminar.
-Formal notice of the AGM have already been distributed to members and can be found here, including the proposed agenda.
-Key details are:
+TDB held its 2016 Annual General Meeting on 7 September at the Wellington 2016 TDB Seminar.
+The draft minutes of the meeting can be found here.

 The Trips Database Bureau

 Transport trip and parking rates are an important aspect of land development within New Zealand and Australia.

 Engineers and planners use trip and parking data to:

 - Predict how may people may visit a development.

 - Calculate the number of car parking spaces required.